klausbreyer/v01.io/content/posts/2024-agencies-product-owner/index.md

 draft: true
 ---

-A client-side Product Owner isn't necessary for successful digital products—I even consider it harmful.
+A client-side Product Owner isn't necessary for successful digital products — I even consider it harmful.
 What's crucial is proper and effective Product Management by the agency.

 (The beloved "PO per proxy" won't cut it, either.)